 - Voluntary: the biological parent decides that she is not able to appropriately provide for and/or support the child.
 The biological parent gives up their rights to the new adoptive parent.

 - Involuntary: this relinquishment takes longer and always involves the courts.
-The parent is deemed unfit for a variety of reasons– abandonment, abuse, serious mental illness, incarceration without possibility of parole for at least six years, etc.
+The parent is deemed unfit for a variety of reasons - abandonment, abuse, serious mental illness, incarceration without possibility of parole for at least six years, etc.

 Obviously, if the biological parent is deceased, neither of the above is a factor.

-Requirements of The Adoptive Stepparent
+what are the Requirements of The Adoptive Stepparent?

 Before the adoption process can begin, the potential adoptive parent must meet the following criteria: